BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 **v1.1.0**, (tbd):
  * Converted some statements to `set` commands which had been needlessly using hotfixes previously.
- * Added "Reasonable Drops" Variant
+ * Added "Reasonable Drops" Variant, suffixed original with "Lootsplosion"